 Care alarms and alerts.

-Care alarms and alerts give you the reassurance in your own home that round the clock support is only the click of a button away.
+Care alarms and alerts give you the reassurance that round the clock support is only the click of a button away in your own home.
 A care alarm is an alarm that you wear that gives you instant access to help.
 Alert services are available to remind you to take medication and to attend appointments.
 These services can provide real peace of mind for you, your friends and relatives.

 City Wide Care Alarms help you to remain safe, secure and independent in your own home, 24 hours a day, 365 days a year.
 You can use the alarm to get instant access to help from the service's call-monitoring centre.